Grants and Scholarships

 cannot be subtracted from the student account balance.

-- Federal Stafford Loan (Subsidized and Unsubsidized) - Student loan for students.
-Interest for Subsidized Stafford Loans is 6.8% for
+- Federal Stafford Loan (Subsidized and Unsubsidized) - Title IV Student loan for students.
+Interest for Stafford Loans is 4.66% for the

-6 months after graduation or ceasing half-time enrollment.
-Separate application(s)/processes
+2014-2015 academic year.
+Repayment begins 6 months after graduation or ceasing half-time

-- Federal Perkins Loan- These loans are for students with high need.
+- Federal Perkins Loan- Title IV loans for students with high need.
 Eligibility will be determined by the

 school based on funds available and the student will be notified of their eligibility